WorkCover hearing loss claims in Victoria

 This means that you will only need to see an IME once for both claims (generally speaking) whereas if you lodge the initial WorkCover claim and then down the track lodge the impairment claim, you would need to see an IME on two separate occasions.

-Plus, in order to pursue an impairment claim your injury needs to be stable (in that it’s not getting any better, not getting any worse).
+Plus, in order to pursue an impairment claim your injury needs to be stable.

 Your hearing loss is almost always stable so you may as well lodge the impairment claim at the time you lodge the initial claim rather than delaying things.